On the lattices of exact and weakly exact structures: Defects and topologizing subcategories

-Two more important full subcategories of categories of modules over abelian categories has been studied thoroughly since 1950s and 1960s: the category of effaceable functors, studied already by Grothendieck \cite{Groth}, and the category of defects introduced by Auslander \cite{Aus1, Aus3, ARS}.
+Two more important full subcategories of categories of modules over abelian categories have been studied thoroughly since 1950s and 1960s: the category of effaceable functors, and the category of defects introduced by Auslander.
 These notions have been generalized to the setting of exact categories (see e.g. \cite{Ke, Fiorot16, En18}) and, by Ogawa \cite{Ogawa} and Enomoto \cite{Enomoto3}, to that of extriangulated categories.
 Ogawa's definition uses only part of the axioms of extriangulated categories, and so we can formulate it in our broader context.

 Let $(\cA, \mathbb{W}, \mathfrak{s})$ be a weakly extriangulated category.

 \begin{definition} We say that a module $F \in \Mod \ca$ is \emph{weakly effaceable with respect to $(\mathbb{W}, \mathfrak{s})$} if the following condition is satisfied: